Honduran president claims victory in party primary

-TEGUCIGALPA Honduran President Juan Orlando Hernandez on Sunday claimed victory in his party's primary to be the candidate in November's presidential election.
+TEGUCIGALPA (Reuters) - Honduran President Juan Orlando Hernandez on Sunday claimed victory in his party's primary to be the candidate in November's presidential election.

 With just 9.6 percent of the votes counted, the country's electoral tribunal said Hernandez, 48, had won 92.9 percent of the votes so far, to be the conservative National Party candidate, with the rest going to his rival Roberto Castillo.